 For assistance in preparing your WebQuest, see the WebQuest Workshop and The Art of the WebQuest.
 If you need assistance with using graphics or creating Web links in Microsoft Word, click here.
 You will find tutorials for all of the word processing skills you will need.
 These tutorials are in Quicktime movie format and are very easy to use and understand.

-A lesson plan for the WebQuest you create that follows the ASSURE model format described in the text should accompany your WebQuest.
+A lesson plan for the WebQuest you create that follows the UTM TEAM model format should accompany your WebQuest.
 The lesson plan should be submitted in a Word file (.doc) or in Rich Text Format (.rtf).
 Each objective should be clearly linked to the TNCore Standards (where possible).
 Students from a state other than Tennessee should use their own state standards (provide a Web link to these standards).
 Pay particular attention to the way in which objectives are written.
-Carefully follow the model as detailed in the text.

 Sample assignment files are provided in Blackboard.
 There are also numerous examples of WebQuests on the Web, particularly on The WebQuest Page.
 To go to the examples directly, click here.
 In the left margin, you will see "Find WebQuests."
 Click there to find examples in their database.
 These sample projects can provide many ideas from which you can create your own unique WebQuest.